brendt/stitcher.io/src/content/blog/2019-09-18-domain-oriented-laravel-projects.md

 }
 ```

-We try our best to transform whatever unstructured data we're dealing with, as fast as possible to DTOs.
-There's a lot to tell about DTOs, which why you can read up on them in a [dedicated post](*http://stitcher.io.test/blog/structuring-unstructured-data).
+We try our best to transform whatever unstructured data we're dealing with, as fast as possible to ((DTO))s.
+There's a lot to tell about ((DTO))s, which why you can read up on them in a [dedicated post](*http://stitcher.io.test/blog/structuring-unstructured-data).

 In short: working with predictable and strongly typed data offers a lot of benefits.
 PHP doesn't offer a native `struct` type, so we made [a package](*https://github.com/spatie/data-transfer-object) that will take care of type safety for us.

-In general when dealing with data, wherever it comes from, we'll be working with a DTO instead of arrays or objects.
+In general when dealing with data, wherever it comes from, we'll be working with a ((DTO)) instead of arrays or objects.
 While this pattern requires you to write more code up front, it makes using the data in, for example, actions a lot more easy.

 ### Rules

-While DTOs represent data in a structured way, their goal is not to validate the correctness of the data within your business's context.
+While ((DTO))s represent data in a structured way, their goal is not to validate the correctness of the data within your business's context.
 This is what plain old Laravel rules can be used for.

 Most of the time we think about validation rules within the context of a request, though Laravel perfectly allows you to validate any array of data, outside the request.